easierdata/EASIER-WEBSITE-V2/_drafts/example-draft.md

 ---
 ## Introduction

 Web3 is an exciting and rapidly evolving space for geographic information.
-In this post, we will explore how EASIER is using STAC, Filecoin, and IPFS to store, retrieve, and analyze geospatial data.
+In this post, we will explore how EASIER uses STAC, Filecoin, and IPFS to store, retrieve, and analyze geospatial data.

 ## What do CIDs have to do with Geographic Data?